dbucher1234/dbucher1234/README.md

 - **[ML model → Web portal](https://github.com/dbucher1234/ml-web-portal)**
   Permeability model from 3D polar surface into a chemist-friendly web app
 - **[AI-Molecule Generator]**
-  Use Reinvent4 to generate millions of analogues
+  Use Reinvent4 to generate original ideas for analogues

 ---